Balamurugan0503/titanic-ml-project/README.md

+# Titanic - Machine Learning from Disaster 🚢

+This is my solution to the famous Titanic Kaggle competition.
+The goal is to predict which passengers survived the tragedy using machine learning techniques.

-Dataset
+## 📊 Dataset
-The dataset includes details like age, sex, family relationships, ticket fare, and cabin information.
-It is available on the Kaggle competition page titled Titanic - Machine Learning from Disaster.

-What this Project Covers
-Data cleaning and preprocessing
+- The dataset contains information like age, gender, ticket class, etc.
+- You can find it on Kaggle: [Titanic Dataset](https://www.kaggle.com/competitions/titanic/data)

+## 📌 What I Did
+- Cleaned and handled missing data
+- Used `RandomForestClassifier` for prediction
-Feature engineering including extracting titles from names and encoding categorical values
+- Did feature engineering (like extracting titles from names)
+- Tuned hyperparameters to improve accuracy

+## 🔍 Key Features
+- Jupyter Notebook with step-by-step explanation
-Model training using Random Forest Classifier
+- Model training and evaluation

-Accuracy evaluation using cross-validation

-Submission generation for the Kaggle competition

-Tools and Libraries
+- Accuracy score on the test set

+## 🛠 Tools Used
-Python
+- Python

-Pandas and NumPy for data manipulation

-Seaborn and Matplotlib for visualization

-Scikit-learn for machine learning models

-Results
-The model achieved an accuracy of approximately 78 percent on the public leaderboard.
-Not perfect, but it floats.
+- Pandas, NumPy, Matplotlib, Seaborn
+- Scikit-learn

+## 📈 Result
+- Public Leaderboard Score: 0.78468

-How to Use
+## 📁 How to Run
-Clone or download the repository
+1. Clone this repo

-Open the notebook file in Jupyter
+2. Open the Jupyter Notebook

-Run the notebook from top to bottom
+3. Run all cells

+## 💡 Future Improvements
+- Try advanced models like XGBoost
+- Improve feature engineering